goatcorp/faq/steamdeck.md

 ### Flatpak

+First, check to see if flathub is installed with flatpak remotes.
+If you don't see an entry for flathub, check https://flathub.org/setup for instructions on how to install it.

 #### Via terminal

 To install XIVLauncher as a flatpak using the terminal, run the command `flatpak install flathub dev.goats.xivlauncher` as a regular user ( without `sudo`).